1. In the Law Student category, the judges selected Mariam Awan as the winner for this year’s Challenge:

 3. In the Professional category, the judges did not select a winner for this year’s Challenge.

-We were pleased to receive submissions from across the country on a wide range of subjects, including: moral rights, fair dealing, trade-marks, technological neutrality, IP rights in databases, sufficiency of disclosure, doctrine of sound prediction, copyright reform, and internet intermediary liability.
+We were pleased to receive submissions from across the country on a wide range of subjects, including: claims construction, Bill C-31, trademarks, technological neutrality, patent reform, moral rights, and copyright reform.

 We would like to thank our esteemed intellectual property experts who served as judges for the Challenge: